-- The patient must be instructed in how to minimize the dose to the various exposed persons if she is breast-feeding or whenever the most exposed person would receive more than 1 mSv (100 mrem). - A record of the release must be kept if the patient is nursing a child, if the release is on any other basis than that of physical decay of the administered activity or if the most exposed person will receive more than 1 mSv.

-It is important to give patients generic instructions regarding radiation safety, such as sitting to urinate and flushing the toilet three times.

-The patient should be given specific instructions that include the durations of behavioral restrictions, including breastfeeding if the patient is nursing a child.

-Record keeping is required under any circumstance that involves a dose to the most exposed person that exceeds 1 mSv or where that dose estimate depends on a patient-specific measurement.
+- The patient must be instructed in how to minimize the dose to the various exposed persons if she is breast-feeding or whenever the most exposed person would receive more than 1 mSv (100 mrem). - A record of the release must be kept if the patient is nursing a child, if the release is on any other basis than that of physical decay of the administered activity or if the most exposed person would likely receive more than 1 mSv. - It is important to give patients generic instructions regarding radiation safety, such as sitting to urinate and then flushing the toilet three times. - The patient should be given specific instructions that include the durations of behavioral restrictions, including breastfeeding if the patient is nursing a child. - Record keeping is required under any circumstance that involves a dose to the most exposed person that exceeds 1 mSv or where that dose estimate depends on a patient-specific measurement.
+The record should identify the personnel involved and the specific instruments that were used. - The details are given in Table U.4 of the regulatory guide.